textcreationpartnership/A01700/README.md

 ##Content Summary##

 #####Front#####

-A sermon of ecclesiastical benediction preached at Oundle at a visitation, Apr.
-14. 1619. by Master
+1. To the Reader.

 #####Body#####

-A sermon of ecclesiastical benediction preached at Oundle at a visitation, Apr.
-14. 1619. by Master **Types of content**
+1. ECCLESIASTICALL BENEDICTION.
+A Sermon of the power and prerogatiue belonging to the publike Miniſters to bleſſe the people: Preached by S. G. at a Viſitation at Oundle, Ap.
+14. 1619.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!